What is a sales pipeline: management, stages and B2B metrics

 How is pipeline coverage calculated?

 Pipeline coverage is calculated by dividing the total value of the sales pipeline by the revenue target for the period.
-If the quarterly target is €200,000 and the pipeline has €600,000 in active opportunities, coverage is 3x.
+If the quarterly target is €200,000 and the pipeline has €600,000 in active opportunities, the coverage is 3x.
 In B2B, the healthy range is between 3x and 4x.

 What tools are used to manage the sales pipeline?